Geological Sciences Research Facilities

-Procedures and saftey information for operating equipment in the Rock Prep Lab are available from Dr. Nancy Mahlen.
+Procedures and safety information for operating equipment in the Rock Prep Lab are available from faculty members of Geological Sciences.

-The Department of Geological Sciences has three major analytical instruments:
+The Department of Geological Sciences has four major analytical instruments:

-All of these instruments are housed in ISC 17.
-Sign-up to use the instruments here.
+The X-Ray and SEM instruments are housed in ISC 17.
+Sign up to use the instruments here.

 The SEM is equipped with a Bruker Energy Dispersive Spectrometer (EDS) system.
 The EDS allows for qualitative analysis of major elements and the SEM allows us to image the topography of samples as well as the relative chemistry of a sample through the use of a back-scattered electron detector (where materials that are elementally heavy are brighter than those that contain only light elements).
 The SEM is used by faculty and students in applications of paleontology, stratigraphy and mineralogy.

 This lab occupies two 440 sq ft rooms (ISC 8A and 18) and houses a bottom-loading muffle furnace and a more traditional front-door furnace.
 These furnaces are used to melt/fuse samples and to carry out Loss On Ignition (LOI) studies.
-Also available through this lab is a Katanax K1 fluxer, which is used to fuse powdered samples into borate glass beads that are analyzed with the XRF (and could be used for ICP-OES sample preparation).
-A Mettler Toledo precision balance, six fume hoods, and several petrographic microscopes are also available in this lab.
+Also available through this lab is a Katanax K1 fluxer, which is used to fuse powdered samples into borate glass beads that are analyzed with the XRF.
+A Mettler Toledo precision balance, fume hoods, and several petrographic microscopes are also available in this lab.
 Also available in this space is a small collection of geological (rock) reference standards.

 For more information, contact Dr. Dori Farthing.